Generating Mipmaps

 generateMipmaps(textureImage, texWidth, texHeight, mipLevels);

-Our texture image’s mipmaps are now completely filled.
+Our texture image’s mipmaps are now filled.

 Linear filtering support